mercadopago/devsite-docs/guides/shopify/how-tos-migrate-cho-api.en.md

 6. Once you've found it, select it and click **Install**.
 Carefully read the information about the requested permissions and click **Install** again.
 7. After accepting the requested permissions, click **Manage account** to input your credentials and link your Mercado Pago account to the store.

-> The data to be entered are the **production credentials**.
-For more information, access the [Credentials](/developers/en/guides/additional-content/your-integrations/credentials) documentation.
+> The credentials are responsible for identifying the account collecting the payments that you will receive in your store.

+8. In the Mercado Pago admin, go to **[Your integrations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/app)** and select your application.
+If you haven't created an application yet, access the [developer Dashboard documentation](/developers/en/guides/additional-content/your-integrations/dashboard) to learn how to create one.
+9. Click on **Production credentials** in the left menu.
+Copy the `public_key` and `access_token`.
-8. Enter your production credentials (`access_token` and `public_key`) in the corresponding fields, **being careful not to swap the fields when copying and pasting the credentials**.
+10. Return your store settings on Shopify and enter your production credentials (`access_token` and `public_key`) in the corresponding fields, **being careful not to swap the fields when copying and pasting the credentials**.

 > NOTE
 >